 - A. Interpreter Services for LEP and Clients with Sensory Impairments - 1.
 Interpreters are used when interpreter services are: - a.
 Requested by the client; - b.
 Necessary for a client's eligibility for services; and/or - c.
 Necessary for the client to access services. - 2.
 LEP and Sensory Impaired (SI) clients are offered interpreter services or auxiliary aids at no cost to them and without significant delay. - a.
 Staff will identify LEP and SI clients during assessment and reassessment. - b.
 Staff will inform LEP and SI clients of their right to request an interpreter or auxiliary aide. - c.
-Staff must not allow children under the age of 18 years to serve as interpreters.

-- d.
-LEP or SI clients may secure the services of their own interpreter at their own expense. - e.
+Staff must not allow children under the age of 18 years to serve as interpreters. - d.
+LEP or SI clients may secure the services of their own interpreter at their own expense.

+- e.
 LEP Interpreters and Translators for Spoken Languages must be certified and/or qualified by DSHS and comply with the DSHS code of professional conduct. - f.
 Interpreters for Sign Language must register with the DSHS Office for the Deaf and Hard of Hearing Services (ODHHS). - 3.
-All signs on display in DDA offices and RHCs that describe services, rights or responsibilities must be multi-lingual.
-The eight (8) primary translated languages recognized by DSHS and DDA are Cambodian, Chinese, Korean, Laotian, Russian, Somali, Spanish and Vietnamese. - 4.
-Administration staff must: - a.
+All signs on display in division offices and Residential Habilitation Centers (RHCs) that describe services, rights or responsibilities must be multi-lingual.
+The eight (8) primary translated languages recognized by DSHS and DDD are Cambodian, Chinese, Korean, Laotian, Russian, Somali, Spanish and Vietnamese. - 4.
+Division staff must: - a.
 Use the statewide Translation contract, American Sign Language contract or the Interpreter Brokerage contract for Spoken Languages, as appropriate; - b.
 Use the broker/contractor in their region when they require the use of an interpreter or translator; and - c.
-Use DSHS 17-123a, Request for Sign Language Interpreter, or an approved broker form to request interpreters.
-Contact the DDA Regional Operations Manager to find out which form is being used. - 5.
-If the listed contractors cannot meet your needs or you have an emergency that requires immediate attention, DDA staff can access the Language Line or Pacific Interpreters as described below. - a.
-Language Line: 1-877-261-6608 (telephonic interpretation): Follow these steps: - 1) Contact the DDA Regional Operations Manager to determine the client ID number, organization name, and personal code; - 2) Dial the 877 phone number; and - 3) Give the language needed, organization name (Region, SOLA, RHC), and the personal code (3-digit number); or - b.
+Use DSHS 17-123A, Request for Sign Language Interpreter or an approved broker form to request interpreters.
+Contact the regional business manager to find out which form is being used. - 5.
+If the listed contractors cannot meet your needs or you have an emergency that requires immediate attention, DDD staff can access the Language Line or Pacific Interpreters as described below. - a.
+Language Line: 1-877-261-6608 (telephonic interpretation): Follow these steps: - 1) Contact the regional business manager to determine the client ID number, organization name, and personal code; - 2) Dial the 877 phone number; and - 3) Give the language needed, organization name (Region, SOLA, RHC), and the personal code (3-digit number); or - b.
 Alternatively, staff can contact Pacific Interpreters at:

-520 SW Yamhill, Suite 320Phone: 503/445-5642Portland, OR 97204Fax: 503/445-5501Email: www.pacificinterpreters.com
+520 SW Yamhill, Suite 320 Phone: 503/445-5642 Portland, OR 97204 Fax: 503/445-5501

+Email: www.pacificinterpreters.com